Tech-at-DU/React-Fundamentals-tutorial/P04-Dynamic-Data/content.md

 This first element has the same properties as the others.
 The information here describes a location.
 Some of the values are strings, some are numbers, others are objects and arrays.

 ### Challenge!

+> [action]
+>
-Identify which values are strings, which are numbers, which are objects, and arrays.
+> Identify which values are strings, which are numbers, which are objects, and arrays in the `JSON` above.

 ### Continue!

 Here is a a breakdown of what is in each of these objects.

 - title - String - A short name/description
 - desc - String - A long detailed description
 - hours - String - A string showing the hours
 - address - String - The written address
 - geo - Object
-  - lat - Number - The geocoordinate lattitude
+  - lat - Number - The geocoordinate latitude
   - lon - Number - The geocoordinate longitude
 - images - Array - A list of file name strings
   - String
 - website - String  - A url string
 - features - Array - A list of strings describing features of the location
   - String

 Each object has the same properties though some might have more or fewer items.
 For example, some locations may have more or fewer features.

-## Using JSON
+## Importing JSON

 You can import JSON from a file if you are using the the create react app starter code.
 Just import it at the top of a file like this:

 `import data from './sfpopos-data.js'`

 From here you could get at any of the elements using standard JS syntax.
 For example:

 ```JS
 data[0].title       // Transamerica Redwood Park